Cheese-S/Cheese-S.github.io/_pages/about.md

 ### Fun Facts

-* A human, not a piece of cheese.
+* Chen is a human, not a piece of cheese.
-* Got into programming because of microcontrollers and BASIC.
+* As a generation Z kid, Chen got into programming because of microcontrollers and Visual BASIC.
-* A Boston Celtics fan who resides in New York.
+* Chen is a guilty Celtics fan who lives in New York
-* High School Chess club president who was not very good at chess.
+* Although Chen was the chess club president in his high school, he was not very good at the game.
-* Volunteered at a nursing home.
+* Chen volunteered at a nursing home for two years.
-* A Playstation, Nintendo Switch, and PC fanantic.
+* Chen is a Playstation, Nintendo Switch, and PC games fanatic.

 ---